kubernetes-sigs/descheduler/README.md

 When the descheduler decides to evict pods from a node, it employs following general mechanism:

-* Critical pods (with annotations scheduler.alpha.kubernetes.io/critical-pod) are never evicted.
+* Critical pods are never evicted.
+  * Pods with the descheduler.kubernetes.io/critical-pod annotation.
+  * Pods with SystemCriticalPriority or higher.
+  * [**DEPRECATED**] Pods with the scheduler.alpha.kubernetes.io/critical-pod annotation in the kube-system namespace.
 * Pods (static or mirrored pods or stand alone pods) not part of an RC, RS, Deployment or Jobs are never evicted because these pods won't be recreated.
 * Pods associated with DaemonSets are never evicted.